freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/25-front-end-development/lab-celestial-bodies-database/5f1a4ef5d5d6b5ab580fc6ae.md

 # --instructions--

 **Importante:** Después de pasar todas las pruebas del proyecto, guarde un volcado de su base de datos en un archivo `universe.sql` para que puedas completar el paso 2.
-Habrá instrucciones sobre cómo hacerlo dentro de la máquina virtual.
+There will be instructions on how to do that within the virtual machine.

 # --notes--